Tensions in $e^+e^-\to\pi^+\pi^-(\gamma)$ measurements: the new landscape of data-driven hadronic vacuum polarization predictions for the muon $g-2$: A new perspective on the muon -- 2 HVP contribution from the dispersive method

 The BABAR, $\tau$, \cmd3 combination agrees with the only result available so far from lattice QCD for the full $a_\mu$ prediction, BMW~\cite{Borsanyi:2020mff}, who find $\Delta a_\mu=-(105\pm55\pm22)\times 10^{-11}$, shedding a new light on the apparent discrepancy between BMW and the dispersive approach.
 Combining the values of BABAR, $\tau$, \cmd3 and BMW, the difference with experiment is $2.8\sigma$.

 In the light of these results, we extend the study to the intermediate window 0.4\,--\,1.0\;fm in Euclidean time, which is favourable for lattice QCD.
-The corresponding $a_\mu^\mathrm{win}$ values are displayed in Fig.~\ref{fig:amuWin}, where the quoted uncertainties are again separated into \pp and non-\pp contributions, the latter contribution using the combined spectra from Ref.~\cite{Davier:2019can}.\footnote{The $\tau$ based $a_\mu^\mathrm{win}$ result differs strongly from those given in Ref.~\cite{Masjuan:2023qsp}, particularly when using a non-\pp contribution derived from the full spectrum.
-Because of the different weighting of the mass spectrum, the \pp fraction of the HVP contribution is different for the window (0.64) and the full range (0.73), thus invalidating the procedure of Ref.~\cite{Masjuan:2023qsp}.} All dispersive predictions are found below that from lattice QCD with significance of $1.1\sigma$ for \cmd3, $2.5\sigma$ for $\tau$, $3.1\sigma$ for BABAR, $5.4\sigma$ for full KLOE, and $5.8\sigma$ for restricted-range KLOE, exacerbating the pattern seen for $a_\mu$.
+The corresponding $a_\mu^\mathrm{win}$ values are displayed in Fig.~\ref{fig:amuWin}, where the quoted uncertainties are again separated into \pp and non-\pp contributions, the latter contribution using the combined spectra from Ref.~\cite{Davier:2019can}. \footnote{The $\tau$ based $a_\mu^\mathrm{win}$ result differs strongly from those given in the first versions of Ref.~\cite{Masjuan:2023qsp}, particularly when using a non-\pp contribution derived from the full spectrum.
+Because of the different weighting of the mass spectrum, the \pp fraction of the HVP contribution is different for the window (0.64) and the full range (0.73), thus invalidating their procedure.
+This inconsistency has been corrected in the published version of Ref.~\cite{Masjuan:2023qsp} now in fair agreement with our result.} All dispersive predictions are found below that from lattice QCD with significance of $1.1\sigma$ for \cmd3, $2.5\sigma$ for $\tau$, $3.1\sigma$ for BABAR, $5.4\sigma$ for full KLOE, and $5.8\sigma$ for restricted-range KLOE, exacerbating the pattern seen for $a_\mu$.
 The weighted average of BABAR, CMD-3 and $\tau$ gives $232.0 \pm 1.1$, to be compared with $236.1 \pm 0.9$ from lattice QCD.
 To further understand the discrepancy, additional lattice QCD studies, splitting the range of the lattice window into smaller intervals, possibly around the present optimal window, could be helpful.\footnote{See also the discussion on the limitations of such splitting in Ref.~\cite{Davier:2023cyp}.}